SteveCruz/sviro_helperfunctions/README.md

 ## Contributing

-All contributions welcome!
+All contributions are welcome!
 All content in this repository is licensed under the GNU General Public License v3.0 license.